openstack-archive/fuel-docs/pages/terminology/n/node.rst

 Use the **fuel node list** command on the Fuel Master node to see the node IDs that are assigned for your environment.
-See :ref:`nodes-arch` for details about the information displayed by this command.
+See :ref:`nodes-cli` for details about the information displayed by this command.

 Fuel assigns node numbers sequentially,